 - The size of the baby in the tummy (abdomen) causes an increased pressure on the stomach.

 One or both of the above increase the chance that acid will reflux into the oesophagus.
-The dyspepsia usually goes away after the birth of your baby when your hormones change back to their non-pregnant state and the baby is no longer causing increased pressure on your stomach.
+The indigestion usually settles on its own after the birth of your baby when your hormones change back to their non-pregnant state and the baby is no longer increasing pressure on your stomach.

-You are more likely to develop dyspepsia in pregnancy if you have previously had gastro-oesophageal reflux before you were pregnant.
+You are more likely to develop indigestion in pregnancy if you have previously had gastro-oesophageal reflux before you were pregnant.

-What are the symptoms of acid reflux and dyspepsia of pregnancy?
+What are the symptoms of acid reflux and indigestion in pregnancy?

 Symptoms can vary from mild (in most cases) to severe.
 They can include one or more of the following: